We have developed our own SOC algorithm which is pretty basic at this stage.

 When any cell’s (Present IR / Design IR) > IR_threshold

-IR_thr value
+Threshold | IR_thr value |

 Note: we should also monitor max-min differences between cells and have a threshold here too